Vertica Analytics Platform Version 9.2.x Documentation

 Restoring from a full database backup injects the OIDs from each backup into the restored catalog of the full database backup.
 The catalog also receives all archives.
 Additionally, the OID generator and current epoch are set to the current epoch.

-When restoring an Eon Mode database, the communal storage remains in its original location even if you restore into a new database.
+When you restore an Eon Mode database, the communal storage remains in its original location even if you restore into a new database.
 Do not restart the original database; running two databases against the same communal storage can cause data corruption.

-To restore from the most recent backup, use the configuration file used to create the backup, specifying
+To restore from the most recent backup, use the vbr restore task with the configuration file.
+If your password configuration file does not contain the database superuser password,

 The following example shows how you can use the